Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch in 2023, and do it right!

 In my opinion, the fun and satisfying parts far outweigh the not-so-great moments – I encourage you to keep going so that you can find that out for yourself!

 I WISH YOU ALL THE LUCK IN THE WORLD WITH YOUR BLOG OR WEBSITE!

 What niche have you chosen for your new blog and why?
 Which bits of setting up your blog did you enjoy, and which parts drove you crazy?

 Let me know in the comments right now, and include a link to your new site so that we can all check it out!

-Enjoyed this post?
+Enjoyed this post on how to make a blog step by step?
 Why not save it for later on Pinterest…